kubeflow/website/content/en/docs/distributions/gke/deploy/delete-cli.md

     make delete
     ```

     **Warning**: this will delete the persistent disks storing metadata.
-If you want to preserve the disks don't run this command;
+If you want to preserve the disks, don't run this command;
     instead selectively delete only those resources you want to delete.

 ## Clean up your management cluster

 The following instructions introduce how to clean up all resources created when
-installing management cluster and using management cluster to manage Google
-Cloud resources in managed projects.
+installing management cluster in management project, and when using management cluster to manage Google Cloud resources in managed Kubeflow projects.

 ### Delete or keep managed Google Cloud resources